CMHA Get Set & Connect Program

 Pottery at Gathering Place

-• To register: drop by, bring a community card (membership is $2 per year)
+• Bring a community card (membership is $1 per month or $5 per year)

 Knitting Circle